cverhelst/cverhelst.github.io/source/_posts/2013-06-06-sharepoint-2010-maintenance.markdown

 Notice you can just add a feature that will run code that makes changes to existing artifacts.
 I wouldn't advise this unless its for the sake of reducing _state_, like with the WebParts I mentioned, although, you'd want to have it set up like that from the start.

-Also notice that these approaches only apply to Provisional Changes, functional ones only need a mere code update.
-Unless you're dealing with the inner workings of a custom WebPart which you'll need to somehow redeploy.
+Also notice that these approaches only apply to __Provisional Changes__, functional ones only need a mere update to the existing code base.
+Unless you're dealing with the inner workings of a custom WebPart or Timer Job which you'll need to somehow redeploy.

+## What to choose?

 * Adding a new module does get picked up by SharePoint but most likely not provisioned, which means it's not a complete solution in itself.
 You'll still need some Feature Upgrade CAML on an existing feature, or an entirely new feature to deploy the module.
 For me, this depends on whether the artifact is related to anything existing or whether it deserves a completely new feature.
 * Use feature upgrade CAML for the _simpler_ things